 The Alameda County Homeless Continuum of Care, in accordance with guidance from HUD's Office of Community Planning and Development (see Notices CPD-14-012 and CPD-16-11) has established prioritization criteria for access to permanent supportive housing opportunities within Alameda County.
 The BHA Moderate Rehabilitation Program operates as permanent supportive housing and therefore will select applicants in accordance with these HUD guidelines, which prioritize the most intensive housing resources for people with long histories of homelessness, a high level of vulnerability, and multiple barriers to housing.

 Currently, the Alameda County Health Care Services Agency operates a program called Home Stretch, which maintains a pool of applicants for all permanent supportive housing in Alameda County.
-Homeless individuals and families are assessed and qualified by the Alameda County homeless Coordinated Entry System, currently called The Hub in Berkeley and operated by Berkeley Food and Housing Project, and referred to Home Stretch.
-It is from this registry of eligible homeless and disabled individuals that applicants for the BHA Moderate Rehabilitation Program will be selected.
+Homeless individuals and families are assessed and qualified by the Alameda County homeless Coordinated Entry System, in Berkeley and operated by Bay Area Community Services (BACS), and referred to Home Stretch.
+It is from this registry of eligible homeless and disabled individuals that applicants for the BHA Moderate Rehabilitation Program are selected.